 We support and encourage professional development as a part of our culture.

-$2000 is allotted to every APN/PA per fiscal year for conference attendance, journal subscriptions, continuing education etc.
+$2000 is allotted to every APRN/PA per fiscal year for conference attendance, journal subscriptions, continuing education etc.

-Additionally we provide 10 paid conference days per year for all full time APNs/PAs and pro rated days for part time employees
+Additionally we provide 10 paid conference days per year for all full time APRNs/PAs and pro rated days for part time employees

 Prince Scholarship & Sabbatical Awards

-A Grand Rounds is a monthly educational series that provides continuing nursing and advanced practice nursing education.
-Presenters include Ann & Robert H. Lurie Children's Hospital of Chicago APNs and other employees or affiliates with Lurie Children's.
-Content is required to be evidence based and current knowledge.
+A Grand Rounds is a monthly educational series that provides continuing nursing and advanced practice education.
+Presenters include Ann & Robert H. Lurie Children's Hospital of Chicago APPs and other employees or affiliates with Lurie Children's.
+Content is required to be evidence-based and current knowledge.
 Continuing medical education (CMEs) credits are offered to participants of the lecture series.
-CMEs are secured via the APN Education Committee in coordination with the department of Clinical and Organizational Development.
+CMEs are secured via the APP Education Committee in coordination with the department of Clinical and Organizational Development.
 Remote participation is offered to Lurie affiliated satellite (community) locations.
 Each speaker is provided a summary of participant feedback to facilitate developing additional skills as an educational presenter among peers.

 Housewide Grand Rounds

 Mondays from 8-9 includes M&M and case presentations from all surgical specialties.
 M&M Conferences are scheduled when a 5th Tuesday occurs during a month — from 8 a.m. – 9 a.m.

 Meets once a month Mondays at Noon to discuss ethical topics and issues.